-They can run, and they are active and playful.
-They are becoming more self-sufficient, but may still nurse from and get comfort from their mother.
+At this age, kittens can run well and are very active and playful.
+Though they should be weaned and are becoming more self-sufficient, they may still nurse and seek comfort from their mother.

 Kittens can regulate their own temperature now, but you should still provide a cozy nest they can go to as needed.

 Socializing kittens becomes more important as they get older, so they have the skills to thrive in their homes when they are adopted.

 At six weeks old, kittens are grooming each other as an important bonding behavior.
 Imitate that by making sure you incorporate grooming into your interactions with the kittens—especially if you have a single kitten or are raising a litter without the mother cat.

 Introduce kittens to different parts of the house, different objects, different pets and people, and different experiences.
 This will help them adjust to new situations.

 Introduce the kittens to scratching posts and trim their claws for the first time.
 Training the kittens to understand these routines helps prepare them for their new homes.

 Playing is an important part of kitten socialization because it helps them bond with each other and build confidence around people.
 Play with kittens for at least two hours a day (all together or broken up).
 Take time to socialize each of the kittens in a litter individually.
 At this age, kittens will love to play with toys and you should encourage that!